 The following materials are optional but make for an exceptional biscuit:

 - Dough blender / pastry cutter tool (for incorporating cold butter chunks)

 - If you need both, here’s an adorable baking set which includes both the biscuit cutter and dough blender

 - Wheat Montana hard white spring wheat

 Alright, let’s get to the healthy biscuit recipe!
-Note: at the bottom of the post is a printable recipe card for your convenience).

 Healthy Biscuit Recipe Process